mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Seattle Freeze](https://en.wikipedia.org/w/index.php?title=Seattle_Freeze&oldid=1287584579) - The Seattle Freeze is, according to widely held belief, a difficulty with making new friends  in the American city of Seattle, Washington, particularly for transplants from other areas.
+A 2005 article in The Seattle Times written by Julia Sommerfeld appears to be the first known use of the term, although the phenomenon was documented during rapid po...

 - [Honeypot ant](https://en.wikipedia.org/w/index.php?title=Honeypot_ant&oldid=1297155934) - Honeypot ants, also called honey ants, are ants which have specialized workers—repletes, plerergates or rotunds—that consume large amounts of food to the point that their abdomens swell enormously.
 This phenomenon of extreme inflation of the trunk is called physogastry.
 Other ants then extract nourishment from them, through the process of trophallax...

 - [Ketchup as a vegetable](https://en.wikipedia.org/w/index.php?title=Ketchup_as_a_vegetable&oldid=1248347912) - The ketchup as a vegetable controversy stemmed from proposed regulations of school lunches by the USDA's Food and Nutrition Service (FNS) in 1981, early in the presidency of Ronald Reagan.
 The regulations were intended to provide meal planning flexibility to local school lunch administrators coping with cuts to the National School Lunch Program enac...